-Option 2: 2nd Degree- If a student has earned a Bachelor’s degree from another regionally accredited university, he/she may earn the DPD verification statement upon completion of the DPD course requirements as a second degree student in the Human Nutrition and Dietetics concentration.
+2nd Degree- If students have earned a Bachelor’s degree from another regionally accredited university, they may earn the DPD verification statement upon completion of the DPD course requirements as a second degree student in the Human Nutrition and Dietetics concentration.
 Students must complete at least 12 credit hours of didactic coursework at UNCG (including Medical Nutrition Therapy and Professionalism in Dietetics) and obtain a C or better in all didactic coursework.
 Students do not need to meet graduation requirements for a 2nd degree to complete the DPD program and receive a verification statement.
 Admission for a second undergraduate degree is through UNCG Admissions.

 Undergraduate and 2nd Degree Student DPD course list

 A student is withdrawn from the major if he/she earns more than one grade of C- or lower in the same dietetics course.
-A flow diagram of the curriculum is on the Human Nutrition and Dietetics Concentration Sheet.
+A flow diagram of the curriculum is on the Human Nutrition and Dietetics Concentration Sheet (PDF).

 Graduate Student DPD course list